yargs/yargs/docs/bundling.md

 ## ncc

-If you are targetting Node.js with your bundle, we recommend using [`@vercel/ncc`](https://www.npmjs.com/package/@vercel/ncc).
+If you are targeting Node.js with your bundle, we recommend using [`@vercel/ncc`](https://www.npmjs.com/package/@vercel/ncc).

 Given a CommonJS file, **index.js**: